jazerix/blockchain-exam/5-Architecture-and-design-of-blockchain-applications.md

 ## Questions

 - When does it make sense to use a blockchain over a traditional database?
-  - When you have multipe different users where trust is low or they want to share responsibility of the process
+  - When you have multipe different users where trust is low or they want to share responsibility of the process: Data transparency, when you want to use decentralization, when you want anonymity.
-  - Data transparency
-  - When you want to use decentralization
-  - When you want anonymity
 - What are the levels of decentralization?
   - Public / permissioned